altar31/altar31/README.md

  ## About me 🧔‍♂️

- - PhD in Physics and former energy engineer.
+ - PhD in Physics and former energy engineer
- - I'm a cookery enthusiast, runner and traveler.
+ - I'm a cookery enthusiast, runner and traveler
- - I have an amazing wife and two cats.
+ - I have an amazing wife and two cats

 ## 👨‍🔬 Science